 iii.
-Judges choose a shortlist and a winner.
+Judges choose a shortlist made up of four titles in each category, a finalist in each category and an overall winner.

-- iv.
-The judges will have 60 titles to consider.
-Each judge will be expected to read all 60 books and to consider the text before them purely on its own merit - v.
-The judges will meet in person or, where required, via digital conferencing, but all judges shall be physically present for the meeting in which the winner is selected, which shall take place on the same day as the prize ceremony.
+The judges will have 80 titles to consider.
+Each judge will be expected to read all 80 books - and to consider the text before them purely on its own merit.

+The judges will meet in person or, where required, via digital conferencing, but all judges shall be physically present for the meeting in which the winner is selected.